Arduino Joystick Module: How to Effectively Make One

 Also, the joystick module works similarly to the joysticks found in analog gamepads.
 Its key components are two potentiometers tilted at 90-degree angles.
 Furthermore, there’s a connection between a short stick (with springs at the center) and the potentiometers.

-The joystick module can output around 2.5V from the X and Y axis when it’s resting.
+The joystick module can output around 2.5V from the X and Y axes when it’s resting.
 Now, when you move the Joystick, the output will vary from 0V to 5V.
 However, this depends on the direction.

 Plus, if you use a microcontroller with the joystick module, the real value in the resting position would be around 512.
 Thus, when you move this Joystick, you can see the values change from 0 to 1023, but this depends on its position.